 Once admitted, you will be required to pay 10% of the programme fees for On-Campus students and 20% for Online Education in order to secure your enrolment (wire transfer, debit/credit card).
 This payment can only be refunded in case of exceptional circumstances for not enrolling the programme: visa not issued for international students or proven sudden change of financial situation.
 Any refund due to visa refusal is exempt if the refusal if due to financial reasons / insufficient funding.

 The tuition Fees are paid in 3 instalments, every two months in advance (w/exc. of the initial 10% (on-campus) or 20% (off-campus) down payment for securing your enrolment).

 Should an employer be willing to sponsor your Applied MSc matriculation during a sabbatical, we would deal directly with your HR department regarding the fees proportion eligible to be covered in lieu.
 Please note that French/EU VAT collection may apply to fees paid by your sponsor.

-The online career platform allows each student and alumni to have the necessary tools to boost their career in the data field.
+Our online careers platform allows each student and alumni to have the necessary tools to boost their career in the data field.
 Students will be able to find internships and job opportunities through a personalized profile.
 They will access exclusive opportunities across Europe.

 “DSTI’s course and syllabus are continuously evolving according to the needs of the industry and the school makes sure that its students receive the best of the knowledge in the field of analytics that makes them highly employable”